oxblimex/spl/README.md

 ## Deploy on vercel free

+1. Register on Vercel & connect your github repo
-- Vercel deployment should work automatically without build, simply select the repo and deploy
+2. Vercel deployment should work automatically without build, simply select the repo and deploy